changeworld/azure-docs.pl-pl/articles/cognitive-services/Content-Moderator/text-moderation-quickstart-dotnet.md

 ### <a name="initialize-application-specific-settings"></a>Inicjowanie ustawienia specyficzne dla aplikacji

-Dodaj następujące pola statycznego do **Program** klasy w pliku Program.cs.
+Dodaj następujące pola statyczne do **Program** klasy w pliku Program.cs.

     /// <summary>
     /// The name of the file that contains the text to evaluate.